-Sexual violence and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender.
-They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender from primary through to secondary stage and into colleges.
+It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
+As set out in Part one of KCSiE 2021, all staff working with children are advised to maintain an attitude of 'it could happen here'.

 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.
 While it is important that all victims are taken seriously and offered appropriate support, staff are trained to be aware that it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.

-This policy largely refers to sexual violence and sexual harassment between pupils/students at the school.
+This KCSiE policy largely refers to sexual violence and sexual harassment between pupils/students at the school.
 However, there may be occasions when pupils/students report sexual violence and/or harassment perpetrated by other young people who attend a different educational provision.
-In that situation, the DSL will liaise with the DSL at the alleged perpetrator's school as well as the victim's parents, the Police and Children's Social Care.
-Support for the victim will be provided as described below, irrespective of which educational provision the alleged perpetrator attends.
+In that situation, the DSL will liaise with the DSL at the alleged perpetrator(s) school as well as the victim's parents, the Police and Children's Social Care.
+Support for the victim will be provided as described below, irrespective of which educational provision the alleged perpetrator(s) attends.